-6.1.1 Merged (for thematically related Resolutions, or Resolution of the same category/subject) so as to reduce redundancy or overlap, or
+Modified (to bring them up-to-date, or for house-keeping), or

-6.1.2 Shortened (for lengthy Resolutions, in preamble and/or in operational parts), or be simplified (for complex Resolutions) which attempts to reduce the length of the Resolution overall (where possible or reasonable); such that the texts become more concise, simpler, easier to understand, and would require less efforts for regular updating and maintenance; side benefits are also reduced financial resources for translation, and less paper printing, or
+Merged (for thematically related Resolutions, or Resolution of the same category/subject) so as to reduce redundancy or overlap, or

-6.1.3 Modified (to bring them up-to-date, or for house-keeping), or
+Shortened (for lengthy Resolutions, in preamble and/or in operational parts), or be simplified (for complex Resolutions) which attempts to reduce the length of the Resolution overall (where possible or reasonable); such that the texts become more concise, simpler, easier to understand, and would require less efforts for regular updating and maintenance; side benefits are also reduced financial resources for translation, and less paper printing, or

-6.1.4 Aligned with other Resolutions, and to avoid duplication or repetition, or
+Aligned with other Resolutions (at vertical (e.g. PP) or horizontal (e.g. WTSA) levels), and to avoid duplication or repetition, or

-6.1.5 Restructured (grouping together scattered aspects found in various Resolutions into one Resolution).
+Restructured (grouping together scattered aspects found in various Resolutions into one Resolution).